chiltom/small-language-model/README.md

 ## Developing

 > [!WARNING]
-> This program uses CUDA from the PyTorch library to leverage an NVIDIA GPU for parallel processing.
-If you are on a different operating system or use another GPU, you may need to change the device to `mps` or research the appropriate service that PyTorch provides for your OS/GPU.
+> This program uses MPS from the PyTorch library to leverage a Mac Silicon GPU for parallel processing.
+If you are on a different operating system or use another GPU, you may need to change the device to `CUDA` or research the appropriate service that PyTorch provides for your OS/GPU.

 To get started with the source code and developing/running locally: